-C. Cash
+C. Deposits and Investments

-As required by the Ohio Revised Code, the Athens County Treasurer is custodian for the Board's cash.
-The County's cash and investment pool holds the Board's cash, valued at the County Treasurer's carrying amount.
+As required by the Ohio Revised Code, the Athens County Treasurer is custodian for the Board's deposits.
+The County's deposit and investment pool holds the Board's assets, valued at the Treasurer's reported carrying amount.